machawk1/warcreader/README.md

 ## TODO

-- add comparison to other solutions to this README
+- make benchmarks
-- publish on pypi
+- test on other WARC file sources, not only CommonCrawl